 Santa Giovanni in Laterano

 Bad luck again.
-I followed my phone to the Basilica di Santa Giovanni in Laterano, and it wasn’t open.
+I followed my phone to the Basilica di Santa Giovanni in Laterano, and it was not open.
 The gates were shut, the doors were closed.

 In the plaza nearby was another Egyptian obelisk.
-(This is the Lateran Obelist, the largest ancient obelisk in the world, according to Wikipedia.
+(This is the Lateran Obelisk—the largest ancient obelisk in the world, apparently.
 I am embarrassed to say that I hardly took the time to look at it.)

 I sat down sullenly on the surrounding barrier, determined to wait until the basilica opened.
 The thin metal railing was uncomfortably skinny, so I switched to one of the concrete supports.
 That was slightly better, but still too spherical to make a good seat.
 If I leaned forward or back, I would slip off; and my tail bone kept rubbing painfully against the concrete.
 On top of that, it looked like it was going to rain.

-With nothing to lose, I got off my perch, my butt a bit tender, and walked around the corner.
+With nothing to lose, I got off my perch, my bottom a bit tender, and walked around the corner.
 Once there, I smacked myself in the head.
 This was obviously the entrance.
 I had been waiting in the wrong place for a whole hour.
-But I am too used to doing this to get very frustrated when it happens.
+But I am too used to messing up to get very frustrated when it happens.

 As I lingered near the entrance, I was amused to see a young American couple being forced to tie bits of colorful cloth around their waists.
 They had to do this because they were both wearing shorts, and the churches in Rome have a dress code.
 In my brief experience, this dress code applies more stringently to women than to men; several times I observed men walking around basilicas in shorts, while women were always made to cover up their shoulders and legs.
 Keep this in mind on your visit.

 The façade of the basilica is austere and neoclassical, full of straight lines and right angles, rising up to an impressive height.
-The inside is still more impressive.
+The interior is still more impressive.
 The main nave is cavernous and enormous.
 Far above hangs the gilded wooden ceiling, sectioned off into quadrilaterals and covered in armorial and floral motifs.
-At the far end of the main nave is the main altar, covered with a gothic baldachin; this is like a guard tower, with two figures (presumably saints) keeping watch inside.
+The main altar is covered with a gothic baldachin; this is like a guard tower, with two figures (presumably saints) keeping watch inside.